nerdschoolbergen/solid/README.md

 ## Prerequisites

-- Some previous experience with any object-orientet programming language is helpful
+- Some previous experience with any object-oriented programming language is helpful

 ## How to get started